“Close your eyes, fall in love, stay there.” - Rumi

 Private Yoga Classes

-• Yoga Circle is a summer class for teen girls that blends group counseling with yoga to support adolescent girls’ mental health, socio-emotional skills while building community and self-esteem.
+Yoga Circle is a specialized class for teen girls that blends group counseling with yoga to support adolescent girls’ mental health, socio-emotional skills while building community and self-esteem.
+Check out our upcoming yoga workshop here!

 Yoga Circle Classes